KarvaMies/BDSP-pokeradar-simulation/README.md

 2. Type how many shinies you plan to hunt
 3. Wait for the data to be simulated
-4. Choose whether you want to see only chart of the latest data or all saved data and the latest data.
-You can also see either total estimated time required to hunt wanted amount of shinies or average time per shiny.
-These charts can be saved if you want to
+4. You have can visualize the data into line charts, delete saved images or data

 Simulation for catching more than 4 shinies is not recommended and will propably take up to an hour depending you hardware if SAMPLE_SIZE is not modified.
 However, when lowering SAMPLE_SIZE, the simulation becomes less accurate.